Dynamic content with templates

 - Offline precaching downloads the full-size file.
 If your images are high-resolution specimen scans or habitat photographs, precaching them all may consume hundreds of megabytes and make the app slow in use or to prepare offline.

 The img helper solves both problems.
 You declare which file is the thumbnail and which is the full-size.
 The app then precaches only the thumbnails - small enough to make the app fast and useful even on a slow connection or completely offline - while still serving the full-size image on demand when a user opens it while online.
-That cached full-size image is then available for future offline viewing too.
+Once fetched, the full-size is cached and available offline thereafter.

 Precaching and offline use

-Set your thumbnail dimensions to something relatively small, but still useful when viewed - e.g 640 or 800 px on the long edge is a good target with proper compression.
+Set your thumbnail dimensions to something relatively small but still useful when viewed - 640 or 800 px on the long edge is a good target with proper compression.
 This keeps precaching fast.
-The full-size file has no size restriction; it just is not fetched until the user explicitly opens the image.
-Once fetched it is cached and available offline thereafter.
+The full-size file has no size restriction; it is not fetched until the user explicitly opens the image.

 How thumbnail files are produced